47degrees/sbt-microsites/docs/docs/docs/layouts.md

 ### How to setup the Docs Menu

-Looking at the [Configuring the Microsite](settings.html) section, in the directory configured under the `micrositeDataDirectory` setting, you need to create a new file named `menu.yml`.
+Looking at the [Configuring the Microsite]({% link docs/settings.md %}) section, in the directory configured under the `micrositeDataDirectory` setting, you need to create a new file named `menu.yml`.
 This `YAML` file will be accessed by the `Docs Layout` in order to create the menu.
 Let's see an example:

 ```
 options:
   - title: Getting Started
-    url: docs/index.html
+    url: docs/index
     section: intro

   - title: Configuring the Microsite
-    url: docs/settings.html
+    url: docs/settings

   - title: Layouts
-    url: docs/layouts.html
+    url: docs/layouts
     section: resources

   - title: Customize
-    url: docs/customize.html
+    url: docs/customize

   - title: Build the microsite
-    url: docs/build-the-microsite.html
+    url: docs/build-the-microsite
 ```

 * The `options` key is mandatory.
 It'll be the parent of all the options defined here.
 Each `option` or menu item will contain: